-State Seal of Civic EngagementState Seal of Civic Engagement — Assembly Bill 24.
+State Seal of Civic EngagementInformation and resources regarding the State Seal of Civic Engagement.

 In October 2017, Assembly Bill 24 was signed into law by Governor Brown.
 The bill requires the Superintendent of Public Instruction (SSPI), on or before January 1, 2020, to recommend to the State Board of Education (SBE) criteria for awarding a State Seal of Civic Engagement (SSCE) to pupils who have demonstrated excellence in civics education and participation and an understanding of the United States Constitution, the California Constitution, and the democratic system of government.
 The bill also requires the SSPI to consider, among other criteria, the successful completion of history, government, and civics courses, including courses that incorporate character education and voluntary participation in community service or extracurricular activities.

-Guidance and resources for student civic engagement are available on the California Department of Education (CDE) Resources to Support Student Civic Engagement web page.
+Guidance and resources for student civic engagement are available on the CDE Resources to Support Student Civic Engagement web page.

 To learn about the development of the criteria, please visit the SSCE Criteria Development web page. (new page included in package)